letsencrypt/cp-cps/CPS.md

 ### 9.16.1 Entire agreement

-ISRG contractually obligates each RA to comply with this CPS and applicable industry guidelines.
-ISRG also requires each party using its products and services to enter into an agreement that delineates the terms associated with the product or service.
+ISRG requires each party using its products and services to enter into an agreement that delineates the terms associated with the product or service.
 If an agreement has provisions that differ from this CPS, then the agreement with that party controls, but solely with respect to that party.
 Third parties may not rely on or bring action to enforce such agreement.

 ### 9.16.2 Assignment